ZSGust/whirlpool/README.md

 # WhirlPool Actor System

 WhirlPool is a performance-focused lite-actor system implemented in Zig.
 It provides a threading model designed to optimize cache efficiency while offering basic isolation between concurrent workloads.
 It is currently in very early stages.
+Targetting 0.14.0 of Zig

 ## Project Status